Rule of Law in India

 About the Author

-Harish Narasappa is the founding partner of Samvad Partners, a pan-India law firm and co-founder of DAKSH, an NGO.
+Harish Narasappa is the founding partner of Samvad Partners, a law firm based in Bengaluru, and co-founder of DAKSH, an NGO.

 Harish Narasappa